 Greater UPSTATE NEW YORK ibl Consortium

 For the past several years, a group of professors in upstate New York have been meeting to share experiences related to the use of Inquiry Based Learning in their mathematics classes.
-Together with funding from the Educational Advancement Foundation, they have built upon this community in new and profound ways.
+Together with funding from the Educational Advancement Foundation and the Initiative for Mathematics Learning by Inquiry, they have built upon this community in new and profound ways.
 They invite you to see what is happening in their area, and how you may join in and get involved!

-- Funding is available to support our IBL community.
+Funding may be available to support our IBL community.
 We can fund mentors and mentees with classroom visitations if needed, or to attend a Seaway Section meeting.
 Our funding also allows for the numerous activities listed above, and for additional personal projects upon request.